-This bicycle tour truly shows you the best Provence has to offer and includes some culinary highlights that make for a splendid Mediterranean feast of Côtes-de-Rhône wines, exquisite olive oil from a local olive press and more Roman ruins than you will find even in Italy.
+Explore the best Provence has to offer, including culinary highlights that make for a splendid Mediterranean feast of Côtes-de-Rhône wines, exquisite olive oil from a local olive press and more Roman ruins than you will find even in Italy.
 France's small country roads will lead you to discover the secrets behind the local artisans savoir-faire.
-And we'll give you the chance to taste it all from special visits and markets right up to special dinner at a local chef's home.
 You'll also visit the places where Van Gogh and Cézanne painted a majority of their most well-known paintings.
 For those of you who enjoy architecture, this trip gives you a superb view of both medieval and Roman masterpieces such as the theater and arena in Arles, the impressive Pont du Gard, the ancient Roman town of Aix-en-Provence and the medieval jewel of Uzès.
 To top it all off the final portion of the trip includes the small hilltop villages in the Luberon valley that made Peter Mayle's "A Year in Provence" an international best-seller.
 This itinerary starts out at a more relaxed pace with numerous two-night stays, then finishes with flexible days where both short and long rides are possible.
 It is a great bike tour for friends or couples where one partner likes to ride more than the other.

 ***If this sounds great but you don't have time for the full 11 days, check out our Bicycling the Best of Provence tour, which features the first 8 days of this itinerary.***